sameedshoaibb/devops-web-api/README.md

 ### Step 1: Terraform (Already Done ✅)
 The Azure infrastructure has been deployed with Terraform.
 You now have:
-- Ubuntu VM running in Azure (UK South region)
+- Ubuntu VM running in Azure (UK West region)
 - Virtual network with security rules configured
 - Static public IP assigned to the VM
 - Monitoring enabled for CPU alerts